 |Nutritional Guidelines (per serving)|

-The Charlie Chaplin cocktail was one of the premier drinks of the Waldorf-Astoria in New York City prior to 1920.
+The Charlie Chaplin cocktail was one of the premier drinks of the Waldorf-Astoria in New York City before 1920.
 The equal mix of lime, apricot brandy, and sloe gin is documented in A.S.
 Crockett's "The Old Waldorf-Astoria Bar Book."
 It's a nice gentle mix with a great apricot flavor, although it can be rather thick and sweet, so be sure to give it a hearty shake.

 Of course, the drink is named in honor of Charlie Chaplin (1889–1977).
 The famous comedic actor and filmmaker was best known for his silent films of the 1920s through the 1940s.
 There's little doubt that sipping this drink while watching classics like "The Great Dictator" or "The Kid" makes for an excellent movie night.

 You may also be interested in a cocktail named for one of Chaplin's wives, the Lita Grey.
-It's a modern creation inspired by this drink and it also includes sloe gin and apricot.
+It's a modern creation inspired by this drink, and it also includes sloe gin and apricot.
 The two drinks make better companions than their namesakes, who had a short, three-year marriage in the 20's.

 In a cocktail shaker filled with ice, combine the ingredients.